-Chronic alcohol consumption results in an increase in tolerance, which prompts higher and more frequent consumption of alcohol to achieve the same levels of intoxication.
+Chronic alcohol consumption increases tolerance, which prompts higher and more frequent use of alcohol to achieve the same levels of intoxication.
 This is known as tolerance, and it is one of the main factors of addiction.
-When an alcoholic stops drinking, the withdrawal symptoms experienced are the exact opposite from the effects of alcohol consumption.
-Whereas an individual consuming alcohol may feel relaxed, talkative, general well- being, content, and self-confident, when alcohol consumption ceases, the rebound effect produces symptoms such as:
+When an alcoholic stops drinking, the withdrawal symptoms experienced are the exact opposite of the effects of alcohol consumption.
+Whereas an individual consuming alcohol may feel relaxed, talkative, general well-being, content, and self-confident, when alcohol consumption ceases, the rebound effect produces symptoms such as:

 - Excessive sweating

 Some of the moderately severe symptoms of alcohol withdrawal can include:

 - Severe anxiety

 Serious and potentially life-threatening alcohol withdrawal symptoms usually occur between 12-24 hours after the last drink, and are added to all other symptoms:

 - Delirium Tremens (DT’s – a combination of high fever, disorientation, and hallucinations)